step-security-bot/errbit-ng/README.md

 ## Tech Stack

 * Ruby 3.3 or JRuby 9.4.11.0
-* Ruby on Rails 7.1
+* Ruby on Rails 7.2

 ## Features

-* Modern Ruby 3.1 or later
+* Modern Ruby 3.1 or later (3.1 for JRuby support)
-* Modern Ruby on Rails 7.1.
-7.2+ upgrade in progress.
+* Modern Ruby on Rails 7.2.
 * First Class JRuby support (in progress.
 Tests OK, next -- docker image).
 For errbit-ng itself on jruby and applications running on jruby.

 ## Fork goals